menu

 Also of interest is that Eagle Mountain has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Eagle Mountain citizens is very high relative to the national average among all cities (21.84%): 36.75% of adults in Eagle Mountain have a bachelor's degree or even advanced degree.
+The population of Eagle Mountain is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.51% of adults in Eagle Mountain have a bachelor's degree or even advanced degree.

 Eagle Mountain is a somewhat ethnically-diverse city.
 The people who call Eagle Mountain home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Eagle Mountain residents report their race to be White, followed by Black or African-American.
+The greatest number of Eagle Mountain residents report their race to be White, followed by Native Hawaiian.
 Eagle Mountain also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.39% of the city’s residents.
-Important ancestries of people in Eagle Mountain include English, German, Danish, European, and Scottish.
+People of Hispanic or Latino origin account for 11.29% of the city’s residents.
+Important ancestries of people in Eagle Mountain include English, German, Danish, European, and Irish.

 The most common language spoken in Eagle Mountain is English.
 Other important languages spoken here include Spanish and Portuguese.